-Additionally, in Cyprus Police, the Special Antiterrorist Squad (S.A.S.) of the Emergency Response Unit (E.R.U.) is specially trained in order to meet emergency situations such as terrorist acts.
+The Special Antiterrorist Squad (S.A.S.) of the Cyprus Police Emergency Response Unit (E.R.U.) is specially trained in order to meet emergency situations such as terrorist acts.
 The S.A.S.
 Unit is trained alongside other International and European antiterrorist units.